arangodb/docs-hugo/site/content/3.13/develop/http-api/graphs/named-graphs.md

     put:
       operationId: replaceEdgeDefinition
       description: |
-        Change one specific edge definition.
+        Change the vertex collections of one specific edge definition.
         This modifies all occurrences of this definition in all graphs known to your database.
       parameters:
         - name: graph